-The majority of identified rare and unique natural features for the Project Area are vascular plants concentrated in the west-central portion of the Project Area (see Appendix C (Agency Responses)).
+The majority of identified rare and unique natural features for the Project Area are vascular plants concentrated in the west-central portion of the Project Area (see Appendix B (Agency Responses)).
+State listed plants identified within the Project Area typically occur in high quality grasslands or prairie, emergent wetlands, or forested wetland habitats.
+To the maximum extent practicable, the Project has been designed to avoid locations comprised of these habitats.
 MNDNR requested no turbines be sited in a defined west-central area and no turbines or other infrastructure have been placed in the area identified based on MNDNR's feedback.
 Furthermore, avoiding and limiting impacts to grassland and wetland areas through turbine siting and during construction will reduce the potential impacts to these rare and unique natural features (e.g., prairie bush-clover and any other state listed plants).